MattLdwig/100-days-of-code/r1-log.md

 ### R1D71

 Trading Journal - Refactoring my app.
 Fetch data with Vuex actions and store them with getters, states & mutations.

+### R1D72

+Trading Journal - Filter trades according to their status and add the update function of a trade on Firebase.